 The vast majority of advertisers abide by the rules.
 However where the ASA upholds a complaint and the advert or marketing communication is not taken down voluntarily, the ASA may impose sanctions to enforce compliance.
-The number and seriousness of sanctions that the ASA can apply vary depending on the type of infringement but can include: the publication of the ASA rulings on their weekly bulletin, which brings adverse publicity for the advertiser; removing The UK Code of Non-Broadcast Advertising and Direct and Promotional Marketing members trading privileges and recognition; or in severe instances, referring the advertising to Trading Standards or Ofcom for further action.
+The number and seriousness of sanctions that the ASA can apply vary depending on the type of infringement but can include: the publication of the ASA rulings on their weekly bulletin, which brings adverse publicity for the advertiser; CAP members may revoke trading privileges and recognition, making it difficult to run campaigns; or in severe instances, referring the advertising to Trading Standards or Ofcom for further action.

-If you have any doubts about the creative you are developing please contact The UK Code of Non-Broadcast Advertising and Direct and Promotional Marketing Copy Advice.
+If you have any doubts about the creative you are developing please contact CAP's Copy Advice team.

 Yes.
 Depending on the sector, there are different groups who put in place rules for advertising.
 Many of these are complemented by the CAP Code.